Crosley Record Player Not Spinning? Here Are Solutions

 Solution:

-Buy a new motor compatible with your record player model and replace it yourself or simply, get help from a professional and get your record player fixed.
+Buy a new motor compatible with your record player model and replace it yourself, or seek help from a professional.

 Conclusion: